ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 .. note:: If you are working with the ThreatConnect **sandbox**, the api path is: ``https://sandbox.threatconnect.com/api/``.

-Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature, or a 403 error will be returned
+Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature, or a 403 error will be returned.

 .. note:: ThreatConnect Dedicated Cloud and On-Premise users will need to contact their System Administrator for the correct API URL.